batatora/core-plans_km/scaffolding-node/doc/reference.md

 The following Habitat package dependencies will be injected into your app's Plan:

 * [`core/busybox-static`][]: Used by process bins to have valid [shebangs][] and a consistent minimal command set.
 Will be injected into your Plan's `pkg_deps` array.
-* `core/git`: Used to detect if your app exists within a git repository to better support installing your app while honoring the `.gitignore` file.
-Will be injected into your Plan's `pkg_build_deps` array.

 ### Detected Dependencies